mingkennn/SRE_Cloud_Computing_AWS/README.md

 - Allows multiple instances where each Instance can be in different Zones to allow for High Uptime
 ### What are the four Pillars of Cloud Computing
 - Ease of use
+  - Allows for quick and secure hosting of applications
 - Flexibility
+  - Allows you to pick the location of the servers online and can be switched to different regions or be active in different regions at the same time with CDN
 - Robustness
+  - Auto Scaling allows multiple copies and more servers to be added depending on the demand
 - Cost effective
+  - You only pay for what you use
 ### What is CDN
 - Content Delivery Network
 - Deploying it to a Server in England